cython/cython/docs/src/tutorial/strings.rst

     print( <bytes>char_val )

 The explicit coercion works for any C integer type.
-Values outside of the range of a :c:type:`char` or :c:type:`unsigned char` will raise an :obj:`OverflowError` at runtime.
+Values outside of the range of a :c:expr:`char` or :c:expr:`unsigned char` will raise an :obj:`OverflowError` at runtime.
 Coercion will also happen automatically when assigning to a typed variable, e.g.::